cokelaer/bioservices/bioservices/doc/source/index.rst

     pip install bioservices

-If not, please see the external `pip installation page <http://www.pip-installer.org/en/latest/installing.html>`_ or `pip installation <http://thomas-cokelaer.info/blog/2013/02/python-pip-installation/>`_

-In case of trouble, please see the :ref:`troubleshootings page <troubleshootings>`
+If not, please see the external `pip installation page <http://www.pip-installer.org/en/latest/installing.html>`_ or `pip installation <http://thomas-cokelaer.info/blog/2013/02/python-pip-installation/>`_ entry.
+You may also find information in the :ref:`troubleshootings page <troubleshootings>` section about known issues.

+Regarding the dependencies, BioServices depends on the following
+packages: **BeautifulSoup4** (for parsing XML), **SOAPpy** and **suds** (to access to SOAP/WSDL services; suds is used by ChEBI only for which SOAPpy fails to correctly fetch the service) and **easydev**.
+All those packages should be installed automatically when using **pip** installer.

 .. toctree::